timker/docs/docs/_documentation/Error-Handling.md

 ### Register handlers for handling Service Exceptions

-ServiceStack and its [[new API]] provides a flexible way to intercept exceptions.
+ServiceStack and its [API Design](?id=api-design) provides a flexible way to intercept exceptions.
 If you need a single entry point for all service exceptions, you can add a handler to `AppHost.ServiceExceptionHandler` in `Configure`.
 To handle exceptions occurring outside of services you can set the global `AppHost.UncaughtExceptionHandlers` handler, e.g.:

 ```csharp
 public override void Configure(Container container)